BramVanroy/lt3-2019-transformer-trainer/README.md

 ------------
 - At least Python 3.6
 - PyTorch, preferably with CUDA support.
 Have a look at th PyTorch [Getting Started](https://pytorch.org/get-started/locally/) page on how to install torch for our environment.
 (You don't need to install torchvision or torchaudio.)
-If you run into issues with the torch installation, you can come see me or ask Michaël.
 - Apart from PyTorch you also need:
   - pandas
   - sklearn
   - scipy
   - matplotlib
   - transformers

 How to use
 ----------